Prostitution and Exploitation of Prostitution

 To demonstrate ‘persistence’, two officers need to witness the activity and administer the non-statutory ‘prostitute’s caution’.
 This caution differs from ordinary police cautions in that the behaviour leading to a caution may not itself be evidence of a criminal offence and there is no requirement for a person to admit guilt before being given a prostitute’s caution.
 Details of ‘prostitute’s cautions’ are recorded at the relevant local police station.
 Insertion of the word ‘persistently’ provides opportunities for the police to direct the individual to non-criminal justice interventions.

 As the offence requires proof that the activity was ‘persistent’, there is a need to particularise when and where such activity took place.
 Once conduct has formed the basis of a prosecution, the same conduct cannot be included in the scope of any later prosecution.
 Furthermore, once an offender’s cumulative conduct is met by a finding of guilt in a criminal court; there is a wiping clean of the slate.
-Therefore, a caution or conditional caution will wipe the slate clean (see Sentencing below).
+Therefore, a caution or conditional caution will wipe the slate clean (see penalty/charging practice and conditional cautions below).

 Section 1 of the Street Offences Act was amended by section 68(7) of the Serious Crime Act 2015, so that the offence of loitering or soliciting applies only to persons aged 18 or over.
 In so doing, it recognises children as victims in such circumstances.